orkes-io/docs/docs/guides/passing-data-task-to-task.md

 ## Hard Coded Inputs​​

-Apart from referring from the workflow inputs / other task outputs, you can also provide hard-coded inputs in the workflow definition.
-This becomes useful when you have a reusable task with configurable options that can be applied in different workflow contexts.
+Apart from referring from the workflow inputs / other task outputs, we can also provide hard-coded inputs in the workflow definition.
+This becomes useful when we have a reusable task with configurable options that can be applied in different workflow contexts.

 ```json
 {